 ALSO READReliance Retail-Heritage Foods deal, 2 others get CCI nod Jio's 72 million paid users credit positive for parent Reliance: Moody's Idea adds Mumbai circle, completes pan-India 4G rollout In expansion mode, Reliance Retail may spend Rs 2,500 crore Reliance Industries briefly topples TCS as India's most valued firm

+"Movie going in India is a social activity and food is an integral part of it.
 This is where Burrp fits in for us.
 We are excited to have Burrp on board and look forward to benefiting from their experience, technology and partnerships," BMS Head (Mergers and Acquisitions) Mansi Vora said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)